Yesterday, on the 6th of May was an important day: Đurđevdan or in the language of the Roma: (H)ederlezi.

 On the 6th of May is the most meaningful Roma festival and a very important Slava called Đurđevdan (ˈdʑuːrdʑeʋda:n).
 Slava (lit. celebration) is a Serbian Orthodox tradition of the ritual glorification of one’s familiy’s patron saint.
 Every year the family celebrates the Slava on the saint’s feast day, where they invite their families and closest friends.
 Two years ago, this religious tradition became an UNESCO Cultural Heritage.

-St. George, who is pictured as a man riding a horse and killing a dragon, was a martyr who died for his faith. Đurđevdan is one of the most meanigful feasts for Roma, who mark the beginning of summer with a big spring festival.
+St. George, who is pictured as a man riding a horse and killing a dragon, was a martyr who died for his faith. Đurđevdan is one of the most meanigful feasts for Roma, who mark the beginning of the summer half-year with a big festival.
 The interesting thing is, that not only the christian population of Roma celebrate Đurđevdan, but also muslims.
 People believe that this celebration brings joy and wealth.
 Candles, green branches and “healwater” are the typical symbols of life and spring.

 There are a lot of traditions, which differ from region to region.
 I will list a few of them: